tomito26/my-portfolio/README.md

 You can contribute by forking the project and then cloning it into your local machine by following the above steps

 ## Known Bugs
-The only challenge is that the website can only be accessed on the  laptop or desktop
+The website is not responsive to small devices

 ## Technologies Used
 * HTML